-Risk management is considered and managed as part of the daily process of managing and directing the business.
+Risk management is integrated into the daily process of managing and directing the business.
 These include the implementation of a limit system, various frameworks, manuals and policies.

 Besides the embedded process, the following risk management cycle to identify, assess, mitigate, monitor and report will also be carried out by the Risk Management function together with the respective risk owners: -